andraugust/andraugust.github.io/statmech.md

 Interestingly, this says that on average energy gets distributed evenly to each of the particle's quadratic "degrees of freedom".
 Despite each of these degrees having unique characteristics like inertial moments and reduced mass they each get the same $$kT/2$$ worth of energy on average.

 This result is called the _equipartition theorem_, and it gives insight into the observation that different substances can require different amounts of energy to change their temperature by the same amount.
 For example, to raise the temperature of monatomic helium gas by $$1\text{K}$$, you have to add $$3k/2$$ units of energy per particle, whereas $$\text{O}_2$$ gas requires more---$$5k/2$$ units of energy per particle.
-This is because the helium is monatonic and has three degrees of freedom, while the $$\text{O}_2$$ is diatomic and has three translational plus two rotational degrees of freedom.
+This is because monatomic helium has three degrees of freedom, while diatomic $$\text{O}_2$$ has three translational plus two rotational degrees of freedom.
 The diatomic gas has more ways to store energy, a property called _heat capacity_.

 In this example, for the $$\text{O}_2$$ molecule, I didn't count the third rotational degree of freedom or the two spring degrees of freedom.
 The reason is that the third rotation axis is co-linear with the atomic bond, and due to quantum mechanics this means it doesn't store energy.
 Meanwhile, the spring degrees of freedom weren't counted because at room temperature nearly all molecules are "frozen" in the ground-state: the gap between oscillation energies for $$\text{O}_2$$ is about $$0.2\ \text{eV}$$, while room temperature thermal energy is much lower, $$kT_\text{room} \approx 0.026\ \text{eV}$$, so the number of molecules in the first excited-state relative to the number in the ground-state is